welaika/welaika-suspenders/README.md

 - use EU region as default for Heroku
 - use pry-byebug instead of byebug
 - use CDATA wrapper for javascript
+- create a .ruby-gemset file with app name